hasolanor/CFD-porousmedia/README.md

 ### Problem Statement

-Aiming to simplify this study, a 2D geometry
+Aiming to simplify this study, a 2D regular porous media is generated.

 Some assumptions are listed below: